 Credits

-CAD 1101 - Computer Aided Drafting/2D I
+CAD-1101 - Computer Aided Drafting/2D I

 Focuses on basic computer aided drafting skills using the AutoCAD software.
 Includes file management, Cartesian coordinate system & dynamic input, drawing templates, drawing aids, linetype and lineweights, layer usage, drawing & editing geometric objects, polylines & splines, array, text applications, creating tables, basic dimensioning and Help access.
 Course is not repeatable for credit.